 By LMQC Battle of the Bulge blogger, Alan Sivell, St. Ambrose communications professor, RAGBRAI-er, pizza lover and longtime weight watcher.

-I do have an exercise bike in the basement (a 27-year-old Schwynn Airdyne that still works great).
+I am grateful to have an exercise bike in the basement (a 27-year-old Schwynn Airdyne that still works great).
 But I’ve been stuck in my stuck-in-the-house exercise routine for 27 years.

 For a refresh on that routine, I turned to Dr. Christopher Schwartz, an assistant professor of kinesiology at St. Ambrose University.